LonghornEVTOL/.github/profile/README.md

 ## The vehicle

 Piloted flight is planned under **14 CFR Part 103**: under 254 lb empty weight with batteries, one occupant, daylight, away from congested areas.
-That weight limit drives every design decision.

 | | Baseline v1 (preliminary) |
 | --- | --- |